Non-intrusive double-greedy parametric model reduction by interpolation of frequency-domain rational surrogates: The double-greedy pMOR strategy

 \subsection{Parameter adaptivity}

 Until now, we have assumed the parameter sample points $\PP_{train}$ to have been fixed in advance.
 However, in many situations, it proves extremely useful to have some kind of adaptivity included in the sampling of $\PP$, so that samples may be added only where the surrogate model is particularly inaccurate, e.g., in our case, near pole mismatches or where large interpolation errors occur.
 Still, it is quite difficult to devise adaptive strategies in non-intrusive MOR, especially if the number of parameters $d$ is large, since not much is known about the parametric dependence of the problem.
-Here, we propose a technique based on \emph{locally-refined sparse grids}, closely related to that considered in \cite{Alsayyari2019}, which, in turn, relies on some ideas from \cite{Ma2009,Pflger2010}.
+In the context of sampling from high-dimensional parametric spaces, \emph{sparse grids} have been often employed in MOR as a way to alleviate the curse of dimensionality, see, e.g., \cite{Baur2011,Chen2015,Haasdonk2011}.
+Here, the focus is on adaptive sampling, and we propose a technique based on \emph{locally-refined sparse grids}, closely related to that considered in \cite{Alsayyari2019}, which, in turn, relies on some ideas from \cite{Ma2009,Pflger2010}.
 For simplicity, we carry out our construction in the case $\PP=[-1,1]^d$.
 Generalizations to more complicated parameter domains may be obtained by isomorphism.

 Consider the nested ($\Gamma(n)\subseteq\Gamma(n+1)$ for all $n$) one-dimensional point sets